Livable Garden Centre | Livable Basics

 Nitrogen (N)

-Nitrogen, symbolised by the letter N, is an essential nutrient for plants.
-It is crucial for leaf and stem growth, as well as the production of chlorophyll, which is responsible for the green color in plants.
+Nitrogen, symbolised by the letter N, is an essential nutrient for plant growth.
+It plays a key role in leaf and stem development, as well as chlorophyll production, which enables plants to convert sunlight into energy.

 O